amartani/landrun/README.md

 - On Linux 5.19-6.1: Basic filesystem restrictions including file reparenting, but no truncation control or network restrictions
 - On Linux 5.13-5.18: Basic filesystem restrictions without file reparenting, truncation control, or network restrictions
 - On older Linux: No restrictions (sandbox disabled)

+When no rules are specified and neither unrestricted flag is set, landrun will apply maximum restrictions available for the current kernel version.

 ### Tests